3310 Evaluating Before Issuing a Permit

 See also 7600 Adverse Actions.

-A permit may be issued in other cases without waiting for the results of the background searches if all other criteria for issuance are met.
+CCR may issue a permit without waiting for background results for other persons or roles at the operation if all other criteria for issuance are met.

 3312.1 Unsustained Central Registry Findings